 7. Temazcal Ceremony

-If you want to have a spa-like experience that’s rooted in ancient Mayan culture, you might be interested in a temazcal ritual.
+If you want to have a rustic spa-like experience that’s rooted in ancient Mayan culture, you might be interested in a temazcal ritual.

-This Mayan cleansing ritual has been practiced for centuries to heal a variety of ailments and cleanse your body of toxins
+This Mayan cleansing ritual has been practiced for centuries to heal a variety of ailments and cleanse your body of toxins.

 Read about our temazcal experience and decide if it’s for you.

 San Cristóbal de las Casas has a great nightlife scene.
-Just head to Real de Guadalupe street around sunset and you’ll see people at cafes spilling into the street.
+Just head to Real de Guadalupe pedestrian street around sunset and you’ll see people at cafes spilling into the street.
 Performers come around and entertain with live music and dance.